-ARTICLE IV
+ARTICLE IV Membership

-Membership

-All academic administrative officers, fulltime faculty, associate academic faculty and academic administrative personnel, shall be members of the Faculty, and are expected to attend the meetings of the Faculty.
+All academic administrative officers, full-time faculty, associate academic faculty and academic administrative personnel, shall be members of the Faculty, and are expected to attend the meetings of the Faculty.
+Members with voting rights are expected to attend the meetings of the Faculty; members without voting rights are invited and welcomed to attend the meetings of the Faculty (see Section 2.2.1.C).